learn-co-curriculum/dsc-lineq-numpy-lab/README.md

 ## Exercise 4

-A landlord owns 3 properties: a 1-bedroom, a 2-bedroom , and a 3-bedroom house.
+A landlord owns 3 properties: a 1-bedroom, a 2-bedroom, and a 3-bedroom house.

 The total rent he receives is 1240 USD.

 He needs to make some repairs, where those repairs cost 10% of the 1-bedroom house’s rent.
-The 2-bedroom repairs cost 20% of the 2-bedroom rental price, and 30% of the 3-bedroom house's rent for its repairs.
+The 2-bedroom repairs cost 20% of the 2-bedroom rental price and 30% of the 3-bedroom house's rent for its repairs.
 The total repair bill for all three houses was 276 USD.

 The 3-bedroom house's rent is twice the 1-bedroom house’s rent.